 Create promotional codes via the Dashboard

-Once people have registered by filling out a form on your website, you’ll have the e-mail addresses of the interested visitors.
+Once people have registered by filling out our pre-registration form website, you’ll have the e-mail addresses of the interested visitors.
 To give these visitors easy access to your ticket shop, you can use our promotional codes.
-In this case, you don't give them a discount, but a unique code that provides them with access to the ticket shop (or specific hidden tickets in your ticket shop) and allows them to be the first to buy tickets.
+In this case, you don't provide them with a discount, but a unique code that provides them with access to the ticket shop (or specific hidden tickets in your ticket shop) and allows them to be the first to buy tickets.

 You can easily create promotional codes in our Dashboard.
 You can create as many unique codes as you’d like and decide how many times they are valid per order.
 Want to know how?
 Read our tutorial on Promotional Codes.

 Create Merge Tag in MailChimp